ELABDELLAOUI-HAJAR/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8-print_square.c : function to print square.
 9-fizz_buzz.c : function that prints the numbers from 1 to 100, followed by a new line,but for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
 For multiples of both three and five print FizzBuzz
 10-print_triangle.c : function to print a triangle.
+100-prime_factor.c : function to print the largest prime factor of the number 612852475143.